robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

 At this point people have to do so many things to even get something to drink that it feels just as overwhelming as brewing coffee yourself.
-Not only that, they now need a *manual* just to operate your machine.
+Not only that, you now need a *manual* just to operate the machine.

 ![](/files/2016/01/sad1.png)
 {: .pull-left .bring-to-top }